LauraVerdesca/Exam/README.md

 ## CRC Cards
-We have provided a folder with CRC cards explaining each class built in _part_2.py_.
+We have provided a folder with CRC cards explaining each class built in _part_2.py_, each CRC card has been created with **Visual Paradigm**.

 ## UML diagrams
 We have provided a folder with an UML diagram explaining the connections between the classes built in _part_2.py_: